Help your potential matches find common interests.

 God bless you all!

-geniuses.
-Vince Vaughn in the movie Made was hilarious.
-I like
+Vince Vaughn in Made were hilarious.
+I like Woody Allen as a

-Woody Allen films too because they are character driven focused on
+director because his films are usually character driven focused on

 documentaries, whatever the genre, I just prefer that it's of a

-comes to food I ball out of control.
-I cook a lot, and strive for
+FOOD: When it comes to food I ball out of control.
+I cook a lot,